liveswitch/liveswitch-connect/README.md

   --media-id                The local media ID.

-  --audio-bitrate           The audio bitrate.
+  --audio-bitrate           The audio bitrate in kbps.

-  --video-bitrate           The video bitrate.
+  --video-bitrate           The video bitrate in kbps.

   --video-frame-rate        The video frame-rate, if known, for signalling.